ashleytsmith/Analytical_phonon_band_structures/README.md

 eigenValues = eigenValues([2,4 :end]); % remove degenerate solutions
 ```

+Choices made:

+Everything is normalized relative to the no field case so from the height of the bands it’s easy to see how big the effect of the field is in comparison.

 <p align="center">
 <img src="https://github.com/ashleytsmith/Phonon_band_structures_in_seconds_with_MATLAB/blob/main/Images/square_lattice_changing_field_2D_slice.gif" width="400" alt="slice across both bands with varying field">
 </p>

 Comments:

-Everything is normalized relative to the no field case so from the height of the bands it’s easy to see how big the effect of the field is in comparison.
 Turning on the field causes the bands to separate with the top band increasing in energy and the bottom band flattening.
+The field is said to break the symettry and ‘lift’ the degeneracies which occur at the origin and at the edges of the Brillouin zone.

 ## Example 3: The Kagome lattice with a magnetic field

-** Illustration of the Kagome Lattice;**
+**Illustration of the Kagome Lattice:**

 <p align="center">
 <img src="https://github.com/ashleytsmith/Phonon_band_structures_in_seconds_with_MATLAB/blob/main/Images/kagome_lattice.png" width="400" alt="diagram of the kagome lattice">